trex-paxos/trex/README.md

 - [x] Unpickle `byte[]` for Java clients

-0.5.0 - JPickle for Java Journal
+0.5.0 - JPickle for Java Journal (latest Scala 2.12 support)

+- [x] Wrapper that acts as sugar to make it easier to pickle Accepts and Prepares from Java

+0.5.1 - Scala 2.13 support

+- [x] Bump to Scala 2.13 and fix all deprecation warnings in preparation for Scala 3.
+Unfortunately my test dependencies do not yet support Scala 3.

 0.6.0 - MVStore as Journal with backup method